Alexhuszagh/Python-for-Biologists/Python Objects.md

 ### List

 > Lists are a versatile way to store ordered, diverse data for access later.
 Using a list is much more readable, and generalizable than using a separate variable for each element.
-Elements can be accessed by their position in the list.
+Single elements can be accessed by their position in the list, or multiple items can be selected with a slice.

 ```python
 >>> a = []